ptagseth/kanoa-software/docs/welcome.md

 ### Startup Guide
 New to Kanoa?
 This guide will show you how to get KanoaMES up and running at your factory.

+***
 ### System Architectures

 Clearly an MES implementation for a multi-site / multi-asset company is going to call for a slightly different architecture than for a company with a single production line.
 System constraints and requirements are also going to dictate what that architecture looks like.
-Check out our [architecture page](https://kanoa-software.netlify.app/new%20folder%20structure/kanoa-mes/architecture) to for information on all the options avaiable and what we recommend.
+Check out our [architecture page](docs/main/architecture.md) for information on all the options available and what we recommend.
+***
+### System Functions
+Want more help on our [system functions](https://kanoa-software.netlify.app/category/systemkanoa)?
+You'll find all of them documented in the appendix along with examples.

 ***
 ![welcome](/img/logos/friends_of_kanoa_100px.png)<br />